Logarithmic Gromov-Witten theory with expansions: Virtual semistable reduction

 The notion of a morphism from the logarithmic algebraic stack on the left to the cone stack on the right is explained in detail in~\cite{CCUW}.
 Briefly, the authors prove that cone stacks form an equivalent $2$-category to Artin fans, and the tropicalization map is constructed by using this categorical equivalence.
 In that context, the following proposition is essentially identical to~\cite[Theorem~4]{CCUW}.

 \begin{proposition} The morphism

 is surjective, smooth and strict. \end{proposition}

 \begin{proof} The morphism is surjective by construction.
-By appealing to an observation of Gross and Siebert~\cite[Section~1]{GS13} minimal monoids of $\mathsf{ACGS}_\Gamma(\mathcal A_X)$ are identified with the monoids dual to the tropical moduli space, so strictness is a tautology.
-Smoothness follows immediately from the logarithmic smoothness of $\mathsf{ACGS}_\Gamma(\mathcal A_X)$. \end{proof}
+By appealing to~\cite[Section~1]{GS13}, the minimal monoids of $\mathsf{ACGS}_\Gamma(\mathcal A_X)$ are identified with the monoids dual to the tropical moduli space, so strictness is a tautology.
+Smoothness follows from the logarithmic smoothness of $\mathsf{ACGS}_\Gamma(\mathcal A_X)$. \end{proof}